Torksi/rql/README.md

 # Changelog

+## 1.3.1 (2023-11-20)

+- Fixed bug where OR operator was not working correctly in `filter` statement
+- Added `QueryParsingOptions` to QueryParser
+- Added option to disable dataset requirement via `strictDataset` option

 ## 1.3.0 (2023-11-03)

 - Added support for `<=` and `>=` operators
 - Added `incidr` and `not incidr` operators
 - Added alias `~=` for `matches` operator
 - Fixed bug where query couldn't contain multiple `filter` statements
-- Improved test coverage for `QueryExecutor`
+- Improved test coverage for QueryExecutor
 - Cleaned test code
 - Updated dependencies